streamnative/rop/README.md

 ### Run RocketMQ Client to verify

-You can download the RocketMQ src code and run RocketMQ client.
+In the RoP repo, we provide a sub model of `examples`, which contains a variety of scenarios used by the rocketmq client.
+You can run these examples directly in the IDE.
+Or you can download the RocketMQ src code and run RocketMQ client of `examples`.

 ### Log level configuration